Marco's Pizza logo

 NORMAL

-Marco's Pizza grants a protected, site-specific Area of Responsibility-typically a one-mile radius from the store front (reduced for market density)-providing operation and delivery rights within that area while remaining non-exclusive beyond it.
-Rights are contingent on performance quotas; franchisor may develop nearby units and sell via alternative distribution channels.
+Marco's Pizza grants a protected, site‑specific Area of Responsibility-typically a one‑mile radius tailored for market density-permitting delivery and exclusive operation within that area while otherwise non‑exclusive.
+Territory is contingent on meeting performance quotas; the franchisor retains rights to develop additional units and to sell via e‑commerce and alternative channels.

 Training & Support